 It is against this background that my project focuses on gospel music as women-led music and explores the work of many African American women singers whose ideas and creative visions are set to music.
 Specifically, my project seeks to understand how gospel singers have forged vocal expression as a subversive medium of value.
 In practice, through ethnography and historical research on leading and local gospel singers in the United States, my project seeks to elucidate values, meanings, and practices surrounding gospel singing in the marketplace.
 Essentially, my work builds upon literature on music and capitalism, gospel music scholarship and popular music studies centering Black women’s experiences in music.
 I also draw upon anthropological theories of value and exchange.
 Altogether, by proceeding from the intersect of gender, race, and religion, my project seeks to direct serious attention to the power of singing voice within capitalism.

 I am a musicologist/ethnomusicologist studying women’s roles in music cultures, the singing voice, and American popular music.
 While situated broadly in musicology my work incorporates varied branches of knowledge including, inter alia, economic ethnomusicology, gender studies, postcolonial studies, religious studies, anthropology, and sociology.
 In parallel, I am interested in academically-based community engagement and collaborative research methods.
 Recently I have worked as a University Lecturer in Musicology at the Department of Philosophy, History and Arts, University of Helsinki.
 I completed my doctoral degree at the University of Pennsylvania.
 I also have a Master of Business Administration degree from the University of Maryland, College Park.
-I am currently a board member of the Finnish American Studies Association (FASA) and the vice-chair of the Finnish Society for Ethnomusicology (SES).
+I am currently the president of the board of the Finnish American Studies Association (FASA) and the vice-chair of the Finnish Society for Ethnomusicology (SES).